mickfuzz/phd4/_posts/thesis_chapters/2024-3-1-Introduction.md

 Gap in particular exploring support for face-to-face informal communities.

+### 5th Dimension Summary

+Insert a summary of context, motivation and some of the processes to address cultural issues in 5th dimesion project

+#### Digital Braves as a small MoE / 5D project

+Insert a summary of Digital Braves - link to republication version.

 ### Studies with pedagogies addressing barriers to do with identity and computer cultures